AmericanPhilosophicalSociety/RevCityDocs/transcribathon.md

 ![Image select]({{ site.baseurl }}/assets/image-select.png)

 You will then be asked to select a model and a transcription.
 For the model, choose whatever you would like.
-For transcription, select "-- New --".
-The system may automatically select a different transcription for you, so make sure you change it to "-- New --".
+For transcription, select "manual".
+The system may automatically select a different transcription for you, so make sure you change it to "manual".
 Then click transcribe to begin transcribing.

 ![Select transcription]({{ site.baseurl }}/assets/select-transcription.png)